Prateek-opps/To-study-and-implement-C-Program-Structure-Data-Types-/README.md

 - Input/output handling is data-type sensitive and must match the declared variable type.
 - This foundational knowledge is essential before moving into more advanced topics like arrays, structures, and classes.

+Output:-

+Enter any integer:88

+Integer = 88 and size is 4 bytes

+Enter any number with decimal:

 ---

 ## Conclusion